A repetitive event in the background slowly drives characters up the wall.

 - Reaper Man: While having tea with Mrs. Flitworth, her clock's ticking irritates Death to the point where he asks her to make it stop.

-- In an episode of Mythbusters, Adam and Jamie are testing whether a person wearing a latex mask of another person would pass scrutiny.
+- Mythbusters: In an episode, Fun Personified Adam and The Stoic Jamie are testing whether a person wearing a latex mask of another person would pass scrutiny.
 While Jamie is explaining their testing procedure to a camera, Adam (dressed as Jamie) is in the background doing a bizarre dance.
 Jamie glares at Adam when he finishes the piece to camera.
 Adam hastily stops dancing and innocently puts his hands in his pockets.

 - The Office: While Michael is giving a presentation, everybody's attention is fixated on the screensaver behind him, all of them hoping this will finally be the day they see the logo bounce right into the corner instead of just missing it.
 Naturally, every near miss corresponds with Michael making a suggestion, so he mistakes their frustration for actual criticism.
 Finally it goes in the corner and the meeting breaks up, Michael rejoicing in his newfound teamleading skills.

-- In the Foster's Home for Imaginary Friends episode "Mac Daddy", Mac and Bloo discuss what to do about Cheese, while Cheese is playing with a toy horse just off frame.
+- Foster's Home for Imaginary Friends: In the episode "Mac Daddy", Mac and Bloo discuss what to do about Cheese, while Cheese is playing with a toy horse just off frame.
 Eventually, Bloo gets sick of Cheese's horse and yells at him to cut it out.